vasudev89/Term2-QAB/Chapter 8/Notes.md

 - For 95% confidence, alpha = .05 and alpha2 = .025.
 - The value of z-alpha.025 is found by looking in the standard normal table under .5000 - .0250 = .4750
-- Corresponding value is 1.96
+- Corresponding z value is 1.96

 > __Common Confidence Values__: 99%, 98%, 95%, 90%.
 Associated z-values in table below